Progressive and Rushed Dyck Paths: Bijections

-In this section, we present our bijection from rushed to progressive paths.
-First, we need another bijection, which goes from Dyck paths to \emph{progressive culminating paths} (culminating paths satisfying the same constraint as progressive paths).
-Let $P$ be a Dyck path of height~$h$.
+Before defining our bijection between rushed and progressive paths, we need another bijection, which goes to Dyck paths to \emph{progressive culminating paths} (culminating paths satisfying the same constraint as progressive paths).
+Let~$P$ be a Dyck path of height~$h$, written as a word on~$\{\U,\D\}$.
 Decompose it as:

-where the $A_i$'s and $B_i$'s are downward Dyck paths of height at most~$i$, possibly empty (the factors $A_0$ and $B_0$ are always empty in the Dyck setting, but including them makes it easier to describe the bijections without special cases).
-Let $F(P)$ be the path:
+where the~$A_i$'s and~$B_i$'s are downward Dyck paths of height at most~$i$.
+Let~$F(P)$ be the path:

-The decompositions of~$P$ and $F(P)$ are illustrated in Figure~\ref{fig:F}.
+The decompositions of~$P$ and~$F(P)$ are illustrated in Figure~\ref{fig:F} (the factors~$A_0$ and~$B_0$ are not shown since they are always empty).

-\begin{theorem} The mapping $F$ is a bijection between Dyck paths of length~$2n$ and height~$h$ and progressive culminating paths of length~$2n+h+1$ and height~$h+1$. \end{theorem}
+\begin{theorem} The mapping~$F$ is a bijection from Dyck paths of length~$2n$ and height~$h$ to progressive culminating paths of length~$2n+h+1$ and height~$h+1$. \end{theorem}

-\begin{proof} First, we check that $F(P)$ is a culminating progressive path.
-By construction, we see that the factor~$dB_{i-2}uA_{i-1}u$ goes from the first visit at height~$i-1$ to the first visit at height~$i$; it never visits negative height and visits the height~$i-1$ at least twice, so $F(P)$ is culminating and progressive.
+\begin{proof} First, we check that~$F(P)$ is a culminating progressive path.
+By construction, the factor~$\D B_{i-2}\U A_{i-1}u$ goes from the first visit at height~$i-1$ to the first visit at height~$i$; it never visits negative height and visits the height~$i-1$ at least twice, so~$F(P)$ is culminating and progressive.

-Second, the decomposition \eqref{F} can be recovered from~$F(P)$ by cutting at the first and second visits at height~$i$, for $i = 1,\dotsc,h-1$, which allows us to rebuild the path~$P$ according to~\eqref{f}.
-This shows that $F$ is a bijection. \end{proof}
+Second, the decomposition \eqref{F} can be recovered from~$F(P)$ by cutting at the first and second visits at height~$i$, for~$i = 1,\dotsc,h-1$, which allows us to rebuild the path~$P$.
+This shows that~$F$ is a bijection. \end{proof}